rollentube/ctf-writeups/picoctf/picoCTF-2023/Forensics/who_is_it/who_is_it.md

 # who is it
 Someone just sent you an email claiming to be Google's co-founder Larry Page but you suspect a scam.
 Can you help us identify whose mail server the email actually originated from?
 Download the email file here.
-Flag: picoCTF{FirstnameLastname}
+Flag: picoCTF{FirstnameLastname} (100 Points)

 ## Files
 - email-export.eml